brian-mann/rails-generators/readme.md

-# (NOT FINISHED OR DOCUMENTED YET, COME BACK LATER)

 # Rails Application Templates / Generators for Marionette

 After developing conventions for working with Backbone/Marionette, I wrote my own rails generators and application template.
 These remove a lot of unnecessary files, and sets up sensible defaults for working with Backbone/Marionette projects.